opf/openproject-proto_plugin/README.md

 ### Setting Events

-For each setting an event will be triggered when it's changed.
+Whenever a given setting changes, an event is triggered passing the previous and new values.
 For instance:

-* setting.host_name.changed (value, old_value)
+* `setting.host_name.changed` (value, old_value)

 Where `host_name` is the name of the setting.
 You can find out all setting names simply by inspecting the relevant setting input field in the admin area in your browser or by listing them all on the rails console through `Setting.pluck(:name)`.
-And then there's also `config/settings.yml` where all the default values for settings are defined under their name.
+Also have a look at `config/settings.yml` where all the default values for settings are defined by their name.

 ## Hooks

-Relevant files:
+The relevant files for hooks are:

 * `lib/open_project/engine.rb` - `proto_plugin.register_hooks` initializer
 * `lib/open_project/hooks.rb`
 * `app/views/hooks/proto_plugin/_homescreen_after_links.html.erb`
 * `app/views/hooks/proto_plugin/_view_layouts_base_sidebar.html.erb`

 Hooks can be used to extend views, controllers and models at certain predefined places.
-Each hook has a name for which a method has to be defined in your hook class (see `lib/open_project/proto_plugin/hooks.rb` for further details).
+Each hook has a name for which a method has to be defined in your hook class, see `lib/open_project/proto_plugin/hooks.rb` for more details.

-Example:
+For example:

 ```
 render_on :homescreen_after_links, partial: '/hooks/homescreen_after_links'
 ```

-The given variables are made available as locals in the provided partial which is rendered for the hook if you use `render_on`.
-Otherwise they will be available through the defined hook method's first and only parameter called `context`.
+By using `render_on`, the given variables are made available as locals to the partial for that defined hook.
+Otherwise they will be available through the defined hook method's first and only parameter named `context`.

-Additionally the following context information is also put into context if available:
+Additionally the following context information is put into context if available:

 * project - current project
 * request - Request instance